craigbuckler/dockerwebdev/content/course/tutor.md

 > The documentation is comprehensive but Docker has a steep learning curve.

-Tutorials can be poor and often:
+Other Docker courses and tutorials can be frustrating.
+They:

+1. pad content and take ages to get to the point

 1. presume the reader fully understands all Docker jargon

 1. fail to explain or over-explain esoteric points, and

-1. rarely address how Docker can be used during development.
+1. rarely advise how to use Docker during development.

    When I started, I presumed Docker couldn't handle dynamic application restarts or debugging.
 Tutorials often claimed every code change required a slow and cumbersome application rebuild.